idio-lang/DIPS/source/implementing-idio/reader/reading.rst

    function calls so we've got the basics.

 #. an error in *reading* an atom from the source code will trigger a
-   ``^read-error`` and the reader will flag up the problem there and then -- including handle and line number
+   ``^read-error`` from the reader -- no waiting for run-time -- and the reader will flag up the problem there and then -- including handle and line number

 The point about stashing the source code's source location away is for when we come to *run* the code, potentially a long time later, we can